 Internationally, Australia is conducting a balanced foreign relations policy regarding two poles of power.
 On the economic front, it is seeking to improve relations with the Member States of ASEAN, while, on the diplomatic front, it will remain very close to the United States given China's rising power in the Asia Pacific region.

 - Vulnerable to commodities cycle and Chinese demand

-- Substantial household debt (over 150% of disposable income)
+- Substantial household debt (148% of disposable income)

 - Wide disparities between federated States